fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

   type: string
   default: ''

-# parameter defaults in the above section can be set on manual run of a pipeline to override
+# parameter defaults in the above section can be set on the manual run of a pipeline to override

 resources:
   repositories: